Dhruvaraju/robot-framework-alpha/README.md

 *** Variables ***

 *** Test Cases ***
-User must signin to checkout
+User must sign-in to checkout
     [Documentation]    This will give some basic info about the test [Tags]    Smoke
     OPEN BROWSER    https://www.amazon.in/    chrome